harveshvaran/ftp82_laptop/WEEK2.md

 ## JDBI

 # Week #2: Workshop Day #1 - Create the development database, table and populate it
-  * Create JIRAs for all the work to be done in Week #2
+  * Create Task in GITHUB  Project Board for all the work to be done in Week #2
-    * Create a JIRA for changing the database design
+    * Create the task for changing the database design
        * A "Task" type ticket w/
           * Summary: "Create a database design for the leave management application", and
           * Description: " As per the requirements in https://github.com/HexaInnovLab/ftp-fork-me/blob/master/REQUIREMENTS.md"